 Back in July, we launched, in conjunction with CGA, our first Hospitality Professionals Survey.
 We asked frontline workers in the sector how they felt about a number of issues related to returning to work and how they had fared during lockdown.
 The survey provides a key insight into the views of frontline hospitality workers and what impact training had during the first lockdown.

 Our survey results indicated that hospitality professionals who had been provided with learning and development resources during lockdown were more likely to have an improved opinion of their employer, with 54% of respondent’s whose employer satisfaction had worsened reporting they had been offered no learning and development resources.
 Employers who had kept an open line of communication with their team members and supported them during lockdown will have reaped the benefits of a more engaged team, ready to weather the challenges of reopening.
 In our most recent survey, almost 9 in 10 Hospitality Professionals reported that they received COVID specific training before returning to work, with 87% satisfied with the training they received.

-And this health and safety training has paid dividends in consumers’ satisfaction with hygiene and cleanliness procedures and practices when visiting outlets, resulting in increasing consumer confidence and a greater propensity to revisit, with 2 in 5 consumers feeling that their overall experience made them feel reassured enough to visit again.
+And this health and safety training has paid dividends in consumers’ satisfaction with hygiene and cleanliness procedures and practices when visiting outlets, resulting in increasing consumer confidence and a greater propensity to revisit, with 2 in 5 consumers feeling that their overall experience made them feel reassured enough to visit again last year.

 Ongoing mental health support

 The impact of lockdown and the ongoing restrictions to curb the spread of coronavirus continues to have an effect on us all.
 With many people experiencing anxiety around the disease itself and the impact on loved ones, prolonged periods at home without the face-to-face support of colleagues and friends, as well as economic factors such as facing redundancy and the looming threat of a worldwide recession, mental health support is crucial.